RapsawJUNE/MobileLikeDragging-on-balatro-portrait-mobile/README.md

 STEP2: Download MOD MobileLikeDragging and put it in the right place https://github.com/PIPIKAI/MobileLikeDragging

-STEP3: Download "misc_functions.toml" in release and replace the original files within the mod folder.
+STEP3: Download "misc_functions.toml" in Releases and replace the original files within the mod folder.
 Origin file path MobileLikeDragging\lovely\misc_functions.toml